tszydlo/FogML-Zephyr-LwM2M/README.md

 ![Pattern Detection object](./doc/pattern_detector_object.png)

 Pattern Detector (/33650) object definition is in file [pattern_detector.xml](pattern_detector.xml).
 Application creates as many object instances as the number of classes it is able to identify.
 In the example, device is able to detect four movement patterns - `idle`, `circle`, `snake` and `up-down`.
+Whenever the movement pattern is detected, the appropriate object instance of the LwM2M Data Model on the device is updated.

 ![Pattern Detection object](./doc/id33650.png)